 Thank you for choosing to purchase your upholstered product from Made to Last.
 Each piece is individually manufactured using a combination of traditional bench skills and modern technology.
 We make our own frames from the very best selected timber and ensure the highest standards of quality control at each stage of the process.

 We mainly try to source our fabrics from the UK and where necessary around the world keeping up to date with the ever changing designs in fashion.
+All fabrics are tested for their durability on the Martindale rub test machine.
 The overall reliance is still on the hand finishing throughout the production process, helping to make each item unique of which we are all very proud, and we hope this product (still made in the UK) will give you many years of comfort and enjoyment.
 Handmade upholstery is not an engineered product and should not be considered as such.

 If you still have questions about caring for your upholstery after reading this guide then please give us a call on 01223 967901 or email us at [email protected].